simondparsons/hyperspectral/README.md

 fragment.py : some stuff that may or may not be useful.

-envi.py    : the original envi.py from the spectral package.
+original-envi.py : the original envi.py from the spectral package.

 my-hacked-envi.py : as the name suggests, my mods to allow the
               extraction of gain data.
 TBC, I didn't change any of the structures, just changed what elements are read from the header file into the existing structure replacing some stuff that isn't needed for viewer.py.
 This might cause problems down the line.
+To use this, it needs to be copied into envi.py It only needs to be used with convert.py, otherwise original-envi.py is fine.

+envi.py :     The version loaded by the code through the spectral package.

 TODO:
 1) Since all of these scripts have common elements, a proper